The official blog of the Lung Institute.

 Moving Forward with the Next Steps

 When in doubt, do your best to avoid the cold as much as possible, prolonged time outside in extreme cold weather can have damaging effects to your respiratory system.
-However, when lifestyle changes fail to improve your quality of life, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Preparing for COPD and Cold Weather?
 Share your thoughts and comments below.